-Under the Code of Conduct, there is clearly defined guidelines on maintaining confidentiality and disclosure of information, disclosure on conflict of interest, internal control, anti-competition practices, duty to protect the Group’s assets and whistle blowing where there is a breach of Group’s policies and procedures.
+Under the Code of Conduct, there is clearly defined guidelines on maintaining confidentiality and disclosure of information, disclosure on conflict of interest, internal control, promote professionalism and competency, equal opportunity and non-discrimination, workplace health and safety, duty to protect the Group’s assets and whistle-blowing policy where there is a breach of Group’s policies and procedures.

 The Board Charter clearly defines the code of conduct to be observed by all Directors of the Company.
 In the performance of Directors duties, a Director should at all times observe the following:-

 - Devote reasonable time and effort to attend the Group’s duties required of him;